fletchjp/MERG-Arduino-Software/Signals/Signal3Aspect/Readme.md

 The examples with task management (TM in the name) also need TaskManagerIO and some need IOAbstraction as well.

+These example codes are closely related with each one adding one step of complexity.

 ## Signal3AspectCycleI2C

 This is now tested.